 To conclude the work of the Regional Peace Summer School, the young people read and adopted a joint communiqué, on their own initiative, calling for more involvement of young people in the security peace process in the East African region.
 This joint communiqué addressed to the various stakeholders and actors in the peacebuilding process in the Great Lakes Region in general, will be promoted and relayed massively, as a prelude to the next regional meeting with stakeholders early next year.

 It is also important to highlight the holding of entertainment activities and networking during these 5 days.
 These consisted of sports and aerobic dance sessions, visits to Entebbe Zoo, volleyball and football games and a visit to the capital Kampala.
 This regional school of peace was attended by the Mayor of the city of Entebbe, HW Fabrice Rulinda, the Country Director of The Konrad Adenauer Foundation Uganda and South Sudan, Mrs. Anna Reismann and the Project Director and Country Director of the Konrad-Adenauer-Stiftung DRC Foundation, Mr. Jakob Kerstan.
 The organization on sit was ensured by our two partners in Uganda: Leo Africa Institute and Cornerstone Development Africa.

-Press release: The 2nd Regional Peace Summer School to be held in Entebbe, Uganda, from 19th–23rd September 2022.
+Press release: The 3rd Regional Peace Summer School to be held in Dar es Salaam, Tanzania, from 18th–21st September 2023.

-Kampala, 12th September 2022 – The EU-co-funded project "Great Lakes Youth Network for Dialogue and Peace" would like to announce the secon…
+Dar es Salaam, 12th September 2023 – The EU-co-funded project "Great Lakes Youth Network for Dialogue and Peace" would like to announce the…